 A stem cell/bone marrow transplant may be used for children with recurrent medulloblastoma.
 A stem cell transplant is a medical procedure in which bone marrow that contains tumor cells is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Getting care for symptoms and side effects

-Palliative care can help a person at any stage of illness.
-People often receive treatment for the tumor and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and families report they are more satisfied with treatment.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of tumor, may receive palliative care.
+It works best when palliative care is started as early as needed in the treatment process.
+Children often receive treatment for the tumor at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and families report they are more satisfied with treatment.

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.